 Members have the right to demand for an issue to be discussed at a general meeting if they so request of the Board of Directors in writing in time for it to be included in the call for a meeting.

-The Board of Directors of the ICT Producer Co-operative consists of at least six (6) and no more than twelve (12) members, who each have an elected deputy.
+The Board of Directors of the ICT Producer Co-operative consists of at least six (6) and no more than eight (8) members, who each may have an elected deputy.
+The Board of Directors is entitled to use experts the costs of which is paid from the co-operative's funds.
 The term of office of a Board member begins upon the end of the elective meeting and ends at the conclusion of the next ordinary general meeting following the election.
 The first Board meeting after the election shall be convened and opened by the oldest (by age) Board member, under the leadership of whom a Chairperson will be elected for the Board for one-year terms.

 The Board of Directors is competent to make decisions if at least a half of its members are present.
 The decision taken by the Board will represent the opinion supported by more than a half of the persons present or, in the case of a tie, the opinion supported by the Chairperson.
 In the case of a tie in the election for Chairperson of the Board, the decision is taken by lot.